xitu/gold-miner/lru-cache.md

 > Where we discover how to harness the power of JavaScript's typed arrays to design our very own low-cost pointer system for fixed-capacity data structures

-** Fast lane:**
-- I already know about LRU caches and doubly-linked lists. <a href="#implementing-doubly-linked-lists-in-javascript">Bring me to the juicy part dammit!</a></li>
-- I don't care about all this. <SafeLink href="https://yomguithereal.github.io/mnemonist/lru-cache">I only want an efficient JavaScript implementation of a LRU cache!</SafeLink></li>

 Let's say we need to process a very large – hundreds of gigabytes large – csv file containing urls we will need to download.
 To ensure we are not going to run out of memory while parsing the whole file, we read the file line by line: